bhart44/Hartman_FinalProject/README.md

 ### Compile and Run

-Open up your IDE of choice and open the
+1. Open up your IDE of choice and open the file midichords.c where you have downloaded it.
+You should keep the code for this program open for the next few steps.

-To compile use:
+2. You need to connect a MIDI device (MIDI keyboard controller) to your computer and make sure it appears in the "AudioMIDI Setup" application before midichords.c will properly function.

+3. Next open your terminal and navigate to the folder containing midichords.c

+4. Compile the program by typing in to your command line interface:

-**gcc MIDI.c -o MIDI -lportmidi**
+**gcc midichords.c -o midichords -lportmidi**

+You now have an executable file called "midichords" in the same folder as "midichords.c" and are able to run the program.

-To run use:
+5. To run the program, type in:

 **./MIDI.c**

+### Using The Program